Skip to main content

 spilledYesTrue when the full result set was staged on DataCanvas; use canvas_id + fema_dataframe_query for SQL analysis.
 False when all results fit inline.

 canvas_idNoCanvas ID for the staged full result set.
 Pass to fema_dataframe_query and fema_dataframe_describe.
-Present when canvas is enabled.
+Present only when spilled=true.

-truncatedNoTrue when the canvas row cap (50,000) was reached before all matching rows were staged.
-Apply tighter filters (county_code, zip_code, year range) for a complete set.
+truncatedNoTrue when the canvas row cap (50,000) was reached before the full matching set was staged — the canvas holds a partial result.
+Apply tighter filters (county_code, zip_code, year range) to stage the complete set.

 total_countYesTotal matching claims in the filtered dataset before the limit.